EvictionLab/eviction-lab-website/content/updates/blog/questions-and-answers/index.md

 "<img class='d-none' src='vacate_notice.jpg' alt='A notice to vacate letter' />"

 "A “notice to vacate” is the first step in a process that can last weeks or even months.
 Most states require landlords to give you a notice of their intent to file an eviction.
-States have different requirements for what a notice to vacate looks like: it might be a piece of paper taped on the door or sent by certified mail, or your landlord might contact you in person or over the phone to let you know that they intend to file an eviction case against you.
-Depending on your state and local law, you may have a right to address any issues cited in the notice and avoid an eviction case.
+States have different requirements for what a notice to vacate looks like: it might be a piece of paper taped on the door or sent by certified mail, or your landlord might contact you in person or over the phone to let you know that they intend to file an eviction case against you."

+"Depending on your state and local law, you may have a right to address any issues cited in the notice and avoid an eviction case.
 This is called the “right to cure.”
 For example, if you live in a state with the right to cure and the intended eviction is for non-payment of rent, you can avoid an eviction by paying back rent."

 "<img class='d-none d-md-block my-5' src='/img/stages-of-eviction-landscape.png' alt='The stages of eviction' />"